-The method to detect the analyse of viable cells of the production strain must be culture-based.
-Cultivation-independent methods, such as PCR to detect DNA from the production strain, are not acceptable as they are not sensitive enough.
+You need a culture-based method to detect viable cells of the production strain.
+Cultivation-independent methods, such as PCR to detect DNA from the production strain, are not adequate as they are not sensitive enough.

-Absence of the production strain should be demonstrated from at least 9 g or 9 mL of product without preservatives, taken from at least 3 independent production batches, a total of 9 samples being the minimum.
+The absence of the production strain should be demonstrated from at least 9 g or 9 mL of the product without preservatives, taken from at least 3 independent production batches, a total of 9 samples being the minimum.
 If colonies are found, they are analysed using production strain–specific PCR.
-If production strain is found from the product, the production process may need to be adjusted.
+If production strain is found in the product, the production process may need to be adjusted.

-Biosafe has optimised the method for several types of feed additives, food enzymes and other fermentation products.
+Biosafe has an optimised method for several types of feed additives, food enzymes and other fermentation products.

-Preliminary testing is always carried out to establish proper conditions to be applied during the main test.
+Preliminary testing is always carried out to establish proper conditions for the main test.

-To minimize the time and effort during testing, Biosafe asks you details about the test strain and the sample.
+To minimize the time and effort of testing, Biosafe will ask you for details about the test strain and the sample.
 All information will be kept strictly confidential.
 The test strain is destroyed after the project.